 What if I am vomiting or have diarrhoea?

-If you are sick (vomit) within two hours of taking your POP or have severe diarrhoea, the pill will not be absorbed.
+If you are sick (vomit) within two hours of taking your POP or have severe diarrhoea, the pill might not be absorbed.
 Carry on taking the POP as usual but use other forms of contraception (such as condoms) for the duration of the illness plus for a further 48 hours after the vomiting or diarrhoea has stopped.

 Do other medicines interfere with the progestogen-only pill?

-- Some medicines for epilepsy.
-For example, carbamazepine, oxcarbazepine, eslicarbazepine, phenytoin, phenobarbital, primidone and topiramate.
+- Some medicines for epilepsy - for example, carbamazepine, oxcarbazepine, eslicarbazepine, phenytoin, phenobarbital, primidone and topiramate.
 Some of these pills are used for other problems - for example, migraine or pain.

 - The antibiotics rifampicin and rifabutin.
 (Other antibiotics do not affect the POP.)

-- Some medicines used to treat HIV and AIDS.
-For example, nevirapine and ritonavir.
+- Some medicines used to treat HIV and AIDS - for example, nevirapine and ritonavir.

 - Ulipristal acetate.
 This is a medicine which comes in two forms - as ellaOne® for emergency contraception, and Esmya® for fibroids.
 If you take the POP after using ellaOne®, you should not take a POP for five days.
 This is because the POP can stop the ellaOne® from working.
 You will need to avoid sex or use a barrier contraceptive (eg, condom) for seven days from the day you took ellaOne®.
 If you take Esmya® you should not use the POP.
 You should also not take it for 12 days after finishing it.